 |LNP FULLDOME THEATER COMPENDIUM SUBSCRIPTION|

 The LNP FULLDOME THEATER COMPENDIUM SUBSCRIPTION focuses on fulldome theaters only.
-There are more than 1,300 entries.
-The files require less than 10 MB of disk space; we've gathered them into a small (~2 MB) zip archive for easy downloading.
+There are more than 1,200 locations.

 In addition to the Browser, it includes a space-filled, fixed-length-record database file in DBF form, as well as a Excel XLS spreadsheet.
-There is one entry (record, spreadsheet row) per fulldome projector system.
+There is one entry per fulldome projector system (so there are a few duplicated rows, for those institutions with multiple fulldome systems).
 Only theater information is included in these databases, not personal names and email addresses.

 Here's how the subscription part works: When we run the program that updates our online Web listings, we generate a new version of the database file, and it gets uploaded along with the public online updates.
 This happens, on average, every 3-4 weeks or so.
 We provide you with a private URL, valid for a calendar year's worth of downloads.
 You can grab a current database file whenever you want.
 At the start of the new year, we change the name/URL of the zip file, and send an e-mail asking if you want to renew the subscription.
 If so, you get the new URL and are good to go for another year.